-This 'residue' has a very unique consistency.
-This product contains metals such as iron oxide, aluminum dioxide and titanium dioxide, which can be extracted by ABC and later sold in the marketplace.
-The complete chemical makeup is shown in the table below for samples of red mud from many different regions around the world.
+This 'residue', the Red Mud, has a very unique consistency.
+This product contains metals such as iron oxide, aluminum dioxide and titanium dioxide.
+A chemical makeup can be seen in the table below for samples of red mud from many different regions.